zundertj/pipxl/README.md

 In combination, the two allow us to pass a set of requirements to pip, and get the results of the resolver without hooking into the pip api.
 Alternatives, most with a narrower scope, such as `pip-tools` do hook into the api, but it is [not official and not recommended](https://pip.pypa.io/en/stable/user_guide/#using-pip-from-your-program), although for lack of alternatives (until pip 22.2!) various packages do use it.
 By using the CLI, the risk of breakage on pip version upgrades should be limited (although the JSON report may change).

 What is still missing is being able to provide a list of packages to be considered installed, as to make use of the `--upgrade-strategy=only-if-needed` option.
-Right now, `pipxl` will eagerly upgrade all packages not requested (i.e. dependencies-of-dependencies), as it cannot simulate this behaviour except by setting up a temporary virtual environment, actually install current packages, call pip with the `only-if-needed` flag, and record the results.
+Right now, `pipxl` will eagerly upgrade all packages not requested (i.e. dependencies-of-dependencies), as it cannot simulate this behavior currently.
+In theory, it could set up a temporary virtual environment, actually install current packages, dry-run pip install with the `only-if-needed` flag, and record the results.

 ## Non-goals
 * Dependency resolution: `pipxl` uses the pip resolver, and does not, and will not, try to aid pip. `pipxl` is geared towards explaining what `pip`, and in particular the pip resolver, does, not replacing it.